linrongbin16/lin.vim/README.md

 ### GUI fonts

 By default lin.vim use [Hack Nerd Font Complete Mono](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack) on UNIX/Linux, use [Hack Nerd Font Complete Mono Windows Compatible](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack) on Windows.
-Please manually install [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) and configure font settings in `~/.vim/user.vim` if you want other GUI fonts.
+Please manually install other [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) and configure font settings in `~/.vim/user.vim` if you want other GUI fonts.

 ### Vim vs Neovim

 Both Vim and Neovim are supported.
-While by default, we only support `vim` and `gvim`.
-Please install `nvim` and other Neovim GUI clients manually if you need.
+While by default, we only support `vim`, `gvim` and `nvim`.
+Please install other Neovim GUI clients manually if you need.

 ### Installation Failure Notification